 Udesh is a development professional and educator who is currently a Board Director at the Sarvodaya Institute of Higher Learning in Sri Lanka.
 As a Swedish Institute scholar, he holds an M.Sc. from the University of London and is pursuing another at Uppsala University.
 His career includes policy and research roles focusing on reconciliation, democratic dialogue, and constitutional reform.
 He is currently based in Sweden, where he combines his studies with course coordination at Uppsala University’s Centre for Environment and Development Studies (CEMUS).

-Anita Goldman [Author, writer och publicist]
+Anita Goldman [Author, writer and publicist]

 Anita Goldman is a Swedish writer och publicist.
 She has published almost twenty books — fiction and non-fiction.
 Her latest book was released in 2025: Det vilda hoppets geografi (“The Geography of Wild Hope”) which is a very broad investigation into our(Western) civilization’s relationship to nature.
 Goldman also contributes larger opinion-pieces to the foremost Swedish daily, Dagens Nyheter.
 She offers a thorough civilizational critique within mainstream media, focusing on our nuclear, environmental, and food production practices while also highlighting the importance of reconnecting with nature and finding a spiritual grounding.Goldman is an impatient but avid grower of vegetables and perennials at her house at the south easternmost tip of Sweden, Österlen.